gene-git/dual-root/README.rst

    * identifies booted <esp> and sync's other <esp>s from current <esp>

+ * new install takes longer

+   * use backup of existing root drive to minimize downtime

 For those who prefer to keep their kernels on a linux filesystem, it is easy enough to use a separate /boot partition of type XBOODLDR.
 These would need to be added to sync config to be included.